-As usual I will begin with the English translation so that the selective grammatical commentary can directly follow the German version.
+As usual I will begin with the English translation so that the (selective) grammatical commentary directly follows the German text.

 Facebook Page: To receive notifications of future blog posts, please subscribe to this blog and/or like my facebook page here.

 For a complete list of my blog posts, please see here.

 For tips on how to use this blog, please see here.

 German Mondays: Thank you for making it to the end of this blog post!
 Unfortunately, I have found it increasingly difficult to write a new post each Monday, but I hope to be able to write at least two or three Monday blog posts each month.
 We’ll see.
 Best, Wayne.